IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/OozieWorkflowMapReduceCurl/README.md

 - Every second, check the status of the Oozie workflow job using Knox REST API for Oozie
 - When the Oozie workflow job successfully finishes, download the wordcount output from the Map/Reduce job

-All code is well commented and it is suggested that you browse the build.gradle and *.groovy scripts to understand in more detail how they work.
+All code is well commented and it is suggested that you browse the source code to understand in more detail how they work.